jtlovell/GENESPACE/readme.md

 ## Done!
 ```

+## 2.11 Build the pangenome

-**Build the pangenome**.
-Here, the synteny constrained hits are used to predict their positions against a chosen reference genome.
-Then the orthology networks are decoded into a tabular format.
+GENESPACE uses the synteny constrained hits to predict gene positions against a chosen reference genome.
+Then the orthology networks are decoded into a tabular format, which we term a "pan-genome annotation".

 ```r